For bodybuilders, ‘whey protein’ is the magic word. But what exactly is whey protein and might other forms of protein actually be better?

 As predigested proteins, hydrolysates are resorbed the fastest in the stomach.
 Similar to free amino acids, human beings can use them almost immediately.
 Since these proteins have already been split into short tripeptides and dipeptides, they can easily enter the blood stream with the help of transport enzymes.

 The lower the molecular weight (expressed in daltons – Da), the better the resorption rate of the amino acid hydrolysate.
 Hydrolysates with a molecular weight less than 500 Da can be optimally resorbed, but they do have a rather bitter taste.
-1 Due to their fast absorption rates, athletes usually prefer to take hydrolysates rather than complete proteins right before or after a training session.

 Complete proteins, the ones found in milk or meat for example, are made from long chains of molecules.
 It takes much longer to digest complete proteins than amino acid hydrolysates.